 Marketing to the Rescue

 Marketing, and particularly content marketing, can help home services companies address many of these challenges.
-Blog posts, videos, and social media updates can peak customers’ curiosity about new products and services.
-Reviews, testimonials, and social shares of comments from happy customers help you build a referral process which transforms one job well done into many opportunities.
+Blog posts, videos, and social media updates can pique customers’ curiosity about new products and services.
+Reviews, testimonials, and social shares of comments from happy customers help you build a referral process that transforms one job well done into many opportunities.
 Employee profiles, photos, and live videos introduce your employees, making prospective customers feel more comfortable inviting a stranger into their home.

 This probably seems like a lot of work, especially if you are actually busy repairing roofs and things, but with a little planning and the help of a content calendar to keep you organized, you can manage the entire process in just a few hours each week.